apache/cordova-discuss/proposals/fetching.md

 * Create a new module named `cordova-fetch`.
 Fetches from npm and git.
 * Start using system installed `npm` instead of packaging our own `npm` in `cordoba-lib`.
 We already check for `git` being installed, we should do the same for `npm`.
 We would use  `superspawn` to shell out to the system `npm`.
-* Stop using `.cordova/npm_cache/`.
+* Stop using `.cordova/lib/npm_cache/`.
 Modules instead get fetched to root `node_modules` directory in your applications
 * Add new `--fetch` flag to `cordova` and `plugman` to use `cordova-fetch` over existing fetching methods
 * Plugin/platform removal should run `npm uninstall` on your cordova projects to remove the module from the apps `node_modules` directory.
 * if a `package.json` exists, adding `--save` will also add the dependency to `package.json` (as well as to `config.xml`).
 This won't be used until a future update is made to move save functionality from `config.xml` to `package.json`.
 Just adding it now for future proofing.
+* Add `--fetch` flag to `cordova create APPID --template TEMPLATEID/GITURL` to use cordova-fetch when getting the template.
+The template is fetched to `.cordova/node_modules/` directory and the appropriate files are added.

 ### New Requirements